eunrcn/tp/docs/DeveloperGuide.md

     - Upon parsing, the `ViewCommand` is instantiated with the parsed index.
     - The `ViewCommand#execute(Model model)` is then called, passing the current application model
 3. Index validation
     - Within the `execute` method, the validity of the index entered is checked.
-This involves ensuring the index falls within the current range of the contact list
+This involves ensuring the index falls within the current range of the internship application list
     - If index is invalid, a `CommandException` is thrown with an error message
 4. Command Result
     - The `ViewCommand` constructs a new `CommandResult` with the following param :
-        - **personToView** : `Current company contact`
+        - **personToView** : `Current internship application`
 5. UI
     - The `ViewPanel` class displays the **personToView** with all its details and fields